 By Gail Heaton, MA

 It wasn’t until many years after we adopted that I realized I expected too much of my resident children.
 I assumed because they didn’t speak up that they weren’t experiencing stress and anxiety; that there were no real issues between them and their new brothers; no real issues with the amount of energy I was putting forth on the twins; no real problems dealing with the amount of general stress in the house.
-In reality, my resident children experienced a great deal of stress and anxiety, but I did not know what to look for.
+In reality, my resident children were really struggling, but I did not know what to look for.

 Do be aware that children respond differently to stress depending on their age, personalities, temperaments, and the coping skills they have developed.
 It takes a little detective work on your part, but you can spot the signs.